krisivarga/deep_learning_HW_big/README.md

 Testing the model can be done by using [testing]( https://github.com/krisivarga/deep_learning_HW_big/blob/main/LSTM_Text_Class_tester.ipynb) notebook.
 This notebook prepares the data then loads the best model.
 After that, random sentences are selected which can be used for prediction tests.

-Evaluation is done in a separate notebook [eval]( https://github.com/krisivarga/deep_learning_HW_big/blob/main/LSTM_Text_Class_eval.ipynb).
+Evaluation is done in a separate notebook: [eval]( https://github.com/krisivarga/deep_learning_HW_big/blob/main/LSTM_Text_Class_eval.ipynb).

 Documentation can be found here: [Documentation]( https://github.com/krisivarga/deep_learning_HW_big/blob/main/documentation.docx)

-Presentation of our work in a video format can be found here: [youtube video]( https://www.youtube.com/watch?v=m5kj9FAvt1k) and the presentation slides are here [ppt]( https://github.com/krisivarga/deep_learning_HW_big/blob/46b49ffbf78593c4eab388294c2bbcc91a11bd5e/prez.pptx)
+Presentation of our work in a video format can be found here: [youtube video]( https://www.youtube.com/watch?v=m5kj9FAvt1k) and the presentation slides are here: [ppt]( https://github.com/krisivarga/deep_learning_HW_big/blob/46b49ffbf78593c4eab388294c2bbcc91a11bd5e/prez.pptx)